zzalscv2/FFEA/doc/2-UserManual/3-Kinetics.md

 =================================
 In order to implement kinetics, the following extra data is required by the simulation.

- Firstly, within the ` <param> ` block, you need the following extra data:
+ Firstly, within the ` <param> ` block, you need the following extra parameters:

      <calc_kinetics = 1>
      <kinetics_update = num_steps>